motilinbal/OCR/docs/Mistral_OCR_Setup_Instructions.md

-# 🚀 Mistral OCR App Setup: Quick & Friendly Guide
+# 🚀 Mistral OCR App Setup: Free Tier & Paid Usage Guide

 Welcome!
-This guide will help you get your Mistral AI API key and connect it to your OCR application.
-No prior experience needed—just follow the steps!
+This guide will help you set up your Mistral AI account and API key to use the Mistral OCR (`mistral-ocr-latest`) model with your application.
+You can experiment with the OCR model using the free API tier, but **billing activation is required** even for free usage.

 ---